 Definition

-An enclosed work area constructed with polyethylene sheeting and sealed to prevent the escape of asbestos fibers during removal work.
-Containment includes critical barriers, airlocks, decontamination units, and negative air pressure systems.
-The integrity of containment must be maintained throughout the project and verified through air monitoring and visual inspections.
+An enclosed work area built from polyethylene sheeting and sealed to prevent asbestos fibers from escaping during removal.
+It includes barrier walls, airlocks, decontamination units, and a negative air pressure system.
+Containment integrity must be maintained throughout the project and verified by air monitoring and visual inspections.

 See also: